NienkePieters/NienkePieters/README.md

 - 🌱 I'm a transport & infrastructure engineer transitioning to data science
 - 👯 I'm looking to collaborate on mobility and logistics topics
-- ⚡ Fun fact: I just moved to Berlin and finished the DataScience bootcamp from le Wagon
+- ⚡ Fun fact: I just moved to Berlin and finished the DataScience coding bootcamp from le Wagon

 🔭 I'm currently working on the following things:
 - A League of Legends players headhunting tool (final project for Le Wagon)